-Baton Rouge Gallery (“BRG”) is proud to feature the latest works from three of its artist members – Mary Ann Caffery, Randell Henry and Phyllis Lear – during its July exhibition.
-The exhibition will be on display at BRG beginning on June 29 and through July 31, 2014 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).
+Baton Rouge Gallery (“BRG”), a BREC facility, is proud to feature the latest works from two artist members – Paul Dean and Marcus McAllister – during its current exhibition.
+The exhibition will be on display at BRG through March 30 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).

 As always, we invite you to join us on the first Wednesday of the month (March 1) for the exhibition’s opening reception, celebrating Dean and McAllister’s works.
 The event is open to the public at no charge and will be held from 7 – 9 p.m.
 In addition to the latest from these artists, you will enjoy complimentary refreshments and live music.

 On Sunday, March 5, the gallery’s ARTiculate Artist Talk series will offer an intimate look at the inspirations, techniques and thoughts that led to the works featured in the gallery.
 The exhibition’s featured artists will be on hand to discuss his work and answer questions from those in attendance.
 ARTiculate begins at 4 p.m. and is also free and open to the public.

 With "Armageddon is a Place on Earth," collage artist Paul Dean experiments with juxtapositions of iconography from sacred texts and pop culture.

 His work playfully questions what happned when, as Christian religious texts explain it, God created the heavens and the Earth in seven days.
 He asks "What might he have done in, let's say ten days?"

 Dean has been a BRG artist member since 1993.
 He currently serves as a professor of color theory, typography and graphic design history at Louisiana State University and also works as a freelance graphic designer and performing DJ.